Unraveling the Mystery: sin x sin 180° - x

 sin(180° - x) = sin x

 This proves the identity.
-Therefore, the sine of an angle and the sine of its supplementary angle are equal.
+Which means, the sine of an angle and the sine of its supplementary angle are equal.

 Graphical Representation and Visual Confirmation